Rush (1974 TV series): Story and characters

-Rush was a historical drama set during the Victorian Gold Rush during the 1850s.
+Rush was a historical drama set during the Victorian Gold Rush of the 1850s.
 The first series was set at "Crocker's Gully", a fictitious goldfield created for the series at the foothills of the Dandenongs, near Melbourne.
 The village of tents and timbered huts was modelled on the lithographs of Samuel Thomas Gill, an artist who portrayed life on the Victorian goldfields during the 1850s.

 The story revolves mainly round Edmond Fitzalan (played by Brendon Lunney), a young and inexperienced Gold Commissioner who is stationed at Crocker's Gully.
 The Gold Commission Service was formed to maintain law and order and to deal with licensing fees on the goldfields.

 The main cast the first year featured Waters, Olivia Hamnett, Brendon Lunney, Alwyn Kurts, Peter Flett, Max Meldrum.

 The sequel in 1976 had the setting relocated to New South Wales, with the action occurring nine years later (1860) than the first series.
 It was set in Turon Springs (formerly Wheogo), but shot near Belrose outside Sydney utilising sets left over from a previous historical drama about Ben Hall.
 John Waters, playing the part of Sgt Mackellar, co-starred with French actor Alain Doutey as Constable Emile Bizard.
 Other stars included: Jane Harders, Delore Whitman, and Vincent Ball.
-Hugh Keays-Byrne won a Logie Award for his performance in one episode of the second series.
 David Gulpilil was a guest actor when an aboriginal character was in the script.
-Unfortunately the role only called for a stereotyped portrayal.

-The bulk of the scripts for the series were written by Colin Free and Ted Roberts.

-The series began with a blockbuster of film length, followed by 50-minute episodes.
+The series began with a feature length episode, followed by 50-minute episodes.
 It began screening on ABC-TV on 20 August 1974 in Victoria, and later in other States.

+Awards

+John Waters won the 1976 Sammy Award for Best Lead Actor in a Television Series for his work on Rush.
+The last episode of season two, A Shilling a Day, garnered multiple awards.
+Screenwriter Colin Free won the 1977 Logie Award for Best Drama Script, and the 1977 Australian Writer's Guild (AWGIE) for Best TV series episode.
+Actor Hugh Keays-Byrne won the 1976 Sammy Award for Best Actor in a Single Television Performance for his role in the episode, and he would go on to win the 1977 Logie Award for Best Individual Performance by an Actor for this role.